Oyelowo/coding_practice/docker-udemy/aws.md

  We can and will also set these services on our own and wire them on Elastic Beanstalk because you might decide you want to handle these on your own and some cloud providers like digital ocean don't have managed instances of Redis and Postgres.

+# VIRTUAL PRIVATE CLOUD (VPC)
+Any instance you create here is isolated to your account and not shared to the world.
+You have one default VPC per region.
+Herein, you can have e.g your EB instance, RDS (Postgres) and EC (Redis)

+# SECURITY GROUP (FIREWALL RULES)
+If any service belongs to this security group, let the traffic flow through